Elisabethein/Playtech-Java-Assignment-2024/Java Developer Test Assignment.md

 - 'transferValidation' - validates the transfer account iban The logic in this method:
   * validates the transfer account iban
-  * uses method 'isValid' to validate the iban
+  * uses method 'isIbanValid' to validate the iban
   * confirms that the country of the account used for the transaction matches the user's country
   * calls method 'validateAccountIsUsedByOneUser' to validate the account
 - 'cardValidation' - validates the card number